 Delta 10 is an artificial cannabinoid formed by converting D9 or other cannabinoids using a catalyst.
 The most common method of making D10-THC is to use fire-retardant.
-Still, companies are beginning to look into more ecologically sound methods for creating food additives as catalysts.
+Still, companies are looking into more ecologically sound methods for creating food additives as catalysts.

 Delta 10 gummies are edibles used for recreational purposes.
 They can be found in the form of either small cubes or long strips and come in a variety of flavors.

-The effects will vary depending on how much you consume, but it typically takes about 30 minutes to start working.
+The effects will vary depending on your consumption, but it typically takes about 30 minutes to start working.
 When the effects do kick in, they can last anywhere from 4-6 hours.

 To avoid any possible side effects, make sure you eat these with food and drink lots of water throughout the day.

 Delta 10 is THC and slightly psychoactive despite some claims it’s not.
 Now, D10 is not as potent as Dela-9 THC or even Delta 8 THC, but you can still experience a feeling of euphoria.
-Many use D10 as a daytime remedy for increased focus, and some even claim it gives them a little boost of energy.
+Many use D10 as a daytime remedy for increased focus; some even claim it gives them a little energy boost.